Kulturgeographie_LogoKulturgeographie_LogoKulturgeographie_LogoKulturgeographie_Logo

 About me

-I joined the Cultural Geography research group in November 2024.
-I work and teach in the areas of health geographies, economic geography and science and technology studies.
-Previously, I was a research associate at the Department of Human Geography at Goethe University (2018–2024) where I concluded my PhD research on the development of global health as a political field and foreign issue and the changes brought about by the Covid pandemic in Germany.
-I studied International Relations (M.A.) at the University of Birmingham and Political Science and Geography (B.A.) at Goethe-University Frankfurt.
+At the department, I teach in the areas of health geographies, health and environment relations, more-than-human geographies, and more broadly economic and cultural geography.
+Before coming to Mainz, I was a research associate at the Department of Human Geography at Goethe-University Frankfurt (2018–2024), where I concluded my PhD research on the development of global health as a concern for foreign policy in Germany and the changes brought about to this political field by the Covid pandemic.
+Previously, I studied International Relations (M.A.) at the University of Birmingham, and Political Science and Geography (B.A.) at Goethe-University Frankfurt.

 Contact